FREQUENTLY ASKED QUESTIONS

 21. I live outside the United States.
 Can I use ExpertPay to pay child support?

 ExpertPay only accepts U.S. bank accounts, but can accept payments from international debit/credit cards.
-Visit ExpertPay and call or chat with a customer service representative directly to find out more.
+Visit ExpertPay to call or chat with a customer service representative directly to find out more.

 Persons living outside the U.S. can also make a payment by: